videosdk-live/videosdk-docs/react_native_docs_versioned_docs/version-0.0.x/guide/video-and-audio-calling-api-sdk/handling-media/image-capture.md

 :::note

-You can only capture a image of local participant.
+You can only capture an image of local participant.
 If you called `captureImage()` function on Remote participant, it will give you an error.
+If you want to capture an image of remote participant you can refer below documentation.

 :::

-### How to transer a image to remote participants?
+### How to Capture an image of remote participant ?

-- You can transfer a image to remote participants, using [VideoSDK's temporary file storage system](../collaboration-in-meeting/upload-fetch-temporary-file.md) and [pubsub mechanism](../collaboration-in-meeting/pubsub.md).
+- You can capture an image of remote participants, using [VideoSDK's temporary file storage system](../collaboration-in-meeting/upload-fetch-temporary-file.md) and [pubsub mechanism](../collaboration-in-meeting/pubsub.md).

-- The following example will demonstrate how you can transfer a image to all the remote participants or a particular remote participant.
+- The following example will demonstrate how you can capture an image of remote participants.

+1.
 1. Upload a image file to the VideoSDK's temporary file storage system.

 ```js